kagantek/OUA-U32-Bootcamp/README.md

 # Note to Jury

 Our Grimwood game is being developed to be published on the Steam platform, so there are no in-game advertisements.
+In fact, our monetization strategy is based on fixed price sales and content extension like DLCs sales of the game.

 ---